tyrantlink/plural/docs/docs/guide/importing.md

 ### Differences from PluralKit
 - To link accounts (`pk;link`), see [Using Multiple Accounts](/guide/multiple-accounts.md)
 - There is no support for legacy moderation bots, as /plu/ral prioritizes speed.
 Discord AutoMod is more effective and can act before any bot can.
+- There is no system tag, each group has its own tag (`/group set tag`)

 More coming soon